tracim/tracim/doc/backend/live_messages.md

 Each entry in fields is a subset of the corresponding HTTP API structure.

-:warning: "content" field structure vary depending on the type of content (see below).
+⚠️ "content" field structure vary depending on the type of content (see below).

 ### user and author (same as UserSchema in API)